cfpb/HMDA_Data_Science_Kit/readme.md

 ### Creating Postgres Tables and Loading Data

 The default installation of Postgres should create both a Postgres role (superuser account) and a Postgres database.
 The default behavior of the load scripts uses these for login.
 If the role or the database are not present then a user and/or database will need to be specified when running the load scripts.
 Examples are provided later in this section.
+Fair warning that creating the postgres tables will take a very long time.

 Available option flags for the load scripts are as follows:
 - `-u`: Sets the user role for the Postgres connection, default is postgres.